penumbra-zone/tower-abci/README.md

 e.g., timeouts, buffering, load-shedding, rate-limiting, instrumentation, etc.

-This crate is an experiment attempting to use Tower to define an asynchronous ABCI interface.
+This crate uses Tower to define an asynchronous ABCI interface.
 It has two parts:

 1. An ABCI server, which listens for connections and forwards ABCI requests to one of four user-provided [`Service`][svc]s, each responsible for processing